US CB Consumer Confidence

 The Conference Board Consumer Confidence Index rebounded in July, following a decrease in June.
 It jumped to 135.7 points, up from 124.3 in June.
-The Index remained pretty strong in August as well and now stands at 135.1 points.
+The Index came in pretty strong in August as well at 135.1 points.
 After a sharp decline in June, driven by an escalation in trade and tariff tensions, Consumer Confidence rebounded in July to its highest level this year.
-Let's see if the ongoing trade war, geopolitical tensions, and global economic slowdown impact US consumer sentiment this month.
+It came back down in September, falling to 125.1 points, but improved slightly to 125.9 points in October.
+In November, the confidence weakened again, to 125.5 points, but it improved to 126.5 in December.
+Let's see if the ongoing trade war, geopolitical tensions and global economic slowdown impact US consumer sentiment this month.
 Please follow us for live coverage of this event by experienced market analysts.

 <% indicator.indicator_name %>

 <% ssp.ssp_posted_at |date:"HH:mm" %>

 About CB Consumer Confidence